 Depending on the purchase agreement, the seller typically waits until closing to hand over certain items like community pool, clubhouse, or mail keys as well as remotes, manuals, and warranties.
 If any of the appliances or systems are still under warranty, the seller can also provide those, and any user guides or manuals.

 Being prepared and willing to spend a little time on the final walkthrough is definitely a worthwhile investment of your time.
-You don’t want to move in only to discover a sudden plumbing problem, a non-working appliance, or other issue that could have been discovered before closing.
+You don’t want to move in only to discover a sudden plumbing problem, a non-working appliance, or another issue that could have been discovered before closing.

 Sometimes, however, things do break when you least expect or can afford to fix them.
 This is where a home warranty can help both homebuyers and sellers.
 If a covered appliance or home system breaks during closing or after the sale, a home warranty can help take care of the hassle and protect everyone’s budget.
 Talk to your real estate agent about how a home warranty can help.